First Year: The Global City

 Form tight bonds with your peers in a small, year-long course, focused on developing advanced writing skills through intensive study of the urban environment

 Each section of The Global City will have different reading material, but the writing tools studied throughout the year are the same from section to section.
+Throughout your first year, you will get to experience small, in-person classes that emphasize engaged student participation in classroom discussions and collaborative assignments.

-Cinema's Urban Modernity (HON 101A)
+Cinema's Urban Modernity (HON 101B)

 Dr. Amy Borden

-Time: Monday and Wednesdays, 11:30am-1:20pm
+Time: Mondays and Wednesdays, 11am-12:40pm

-CRN: 14605
+CRN: 11190

-Women in Middle Eastern Cities (HON 101B)
+Women in Middle Eastern Cities (HON 101C)

 Focusing on questions of women and gender, this course invites the participants to reflect on women's experiences critically in modern Turkish, Arab, and Iranian contexts.
 We examine diverse experiences, observe connections to the United States, and explore how gender intersects with class, education, and ethno-religious standing, among others.